serodriguez68/poodr-notes/README.md

     * __Result__: plug-able, component-like objects.

 ##  Defining interfaces
 >On a restaurant the kitchen does many things but does not, expose them all to its customers.
-It has a __public__ interface that customers are expected to use; the menu.
+It has a __public__ interface that customers are expected to use: the menu.
 Within the kitchen many things happen, many other messages get passed, but these messages are __private__ and thus invisible to customers.
 Even though they may have ordered it, customers are not welcome to come in and stir the soup.

 >The menu lets customers ask for __what__ they want without knowing anything about __how__ the kitchen makes it.